How to Make a Gluten-Free Sourdough Starter From Scratch

 5. Repeat every 24 hours through day 7.

-To keep your starter active and to make starter suitable for baking, use the following ratios for feeding: 10% starter, 50% flour, 40% water. (example: you need 200 grams of starter for a recipe, so you want to make 250 grams of starter, so you have some left to feed.
-You will mix 25 grams of starter, 125 grams of flour, and 100 grams water); These amounts work for most flour, but add a little more water if it’s too dry.
+To keep your starter active and make it suitable for baking, use the following feeding ratios: 10% starter, 50% flour, 40% water. (example: you need 200 grams of starter for a recipe, so you want to make 250 grams of starter, so you have some left to feed.
+You will mix 25 grams of starter, 125 grams of flour, and 100 grams water).
+These amounts work for most flour, but add a little more water if it’s too dry.
 Starters are forgiving.

 How to Make Gluten-Free Sourdough Bread